-The COLLEGE OF INSTRUMENT TECHNOLOGY (CIT) classroom facilities are located at 9807 - 9811 Palm Street, Bellflower, CA 90706 with Corporate offices and additional classrooms at 17156 Bellflower Blvd, Bellflower, CA 90706.
+The COLLEGE OF INSTRUMENT TECHNOLOGY (CIT) classroom facilities and administrative offices are located at 17156 Bellflower Blvd, Bellflower, CA 90706.
 Additional Hands-on and heavy equipment training is provided off campus and approved at the following satellite locations: 3199 St. Louis Ave & 6701 Cherry Ave in Long Beach, California, 90805.

-Maximum enrollment for each class is 24.
-Lecture, classrooms and laboratory for self-paced module studies, with seating capacity of 24, are located in the education building on Palm Street.
+Maximum enrollment for each class is 28.
+Lecture, classrooms and laboratory for self-paced module studies, with seating capacity of 28, are located in the education building on Palm Street.
 Two laboratories are set up with areas for "Hands-on" cleaning, repair, and calibration of instruments.
 A separate classroom is used for study and viewing of video modules, lectures, and other visual aid presentations.
 There is adequate street parking available, and CIT is located one block from a bus stop.
 There are restaurants and shopping areas nearby.